secretlint/secretlint/README.md

 ### Example: `options`

 For example, `@secretlint/secretlint-rule-example` has `allows` in `options`.
-This `allows` option define text pattern that you want to ignore.
+This `allows` option define a list of [RegExp-like String](https://github.com/textlint/regexp-string-matcher#regexp-like-string) that you want to ignore.

 ```json
 {